cpanse/recmap/README.md

 shiny::runApp(recmap_shiny, display.mode = 'normal')
 ```

-if you want to run the recmap shiny demonstration as stand-alone application
+Run the recmap shiny demonstration as a stand-alone application
 using Linux and Apple systems use the `Terminal` application add the following
 code to your alias file, e.g., `$HOME/.bashrc`